vendethiel/nephrite/README.md

   - Filter content is not modified in any way.

-  - The "silent code interpolation" (prelude) is `~`.
+  - The "silent code interpolation" (and prelude) is `~`.
-    (take note that any code interpolation appearing BEFORE content will be moved out of the closure for better perfs.)
+    (take note that any code interpolation appearing BEFORE content will be moved in the prelude, out of the closure, for better perfs.)
     For example :

 ```jade